 - investigate and use a variety of techniques to establish and maintain a responsive environment for all learners.
-(K,S) - establish and maintain a positive climate in which learners develop self-direction and collaborative skills.
-S - commit to ensuring learner well being and development of self-regulation and group interaction skills.
+(K, S) - establish and maintain a positive climate in which learners develop self-direction and collaborative skills.
+S - commit to ensuring learner well-being and development of self-regulation and group interaction skills.
+D recognize the school as an integral part of the community and value families and community members as partners in promoting learning.
 D